bluwy/svelte-router/CONTRIBUTING.md

 The library uses [Prettier](https://prettier.io/) to format the code, including HTML, JS, TS and Svelte files.

-Code will be auto-formatted before git commits using [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged).
+Code will be auto-formatted per git commits using [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged).

-> NOTE: Markdown files are temporarily not formatted until the [embedded-language-formatting](https://prettier.io/docs/en/options.html#embedded-language-formatting) option is fixed for Svelte files.
+> NOTE: Markdown files are temporarily not formatted until [prettier-plugin-svelte#129](https://github.com/sveltejs/prettier-plugin-svelte/issues/129) is fixed.

 ### Testing

 The library performs unit testing (with [Jest](https://jestjs.io)) and e2e testing (with [Cypress](https://cypress.io)).

 - Run `yarn test:unit` for unit tests
-- RUn `yarn test:e2e` for e2e tests
+- Run `yarn test:e2e` for e2e tests

-When pushing to this repo, a GitHub Actions workflow will run both unit and e2e tests. e2e results will be published to the [Cypress dashboard](https://dashboard.cypress.io/projects/vjxpm8/runs).
+When pushing or sending a pull request to this repo, a GitHub Actions workflow will run both unit and e2e tests.

 ### Publishing